murpholinox/murpholinox.github.io/_posts/2021-05-01-installRsansTexLivedeps.md

  sudo dnf -y install texlive-dummy-2020-4.el8.noarch.rpm
  ```

-After that the next `sudo dnf install R` will download and install
+After that the next `sudo dnf install R` will download and install  only 79 packages.

 ```bash